lucasmoten/ods19/docs/rest.md

 + fileName: `drive.zip` (string) - The filename to be assigned the returned zip file by default.
 + disposition: `inline` (string) - The disposition setting for the response.
 Valid values are `inline` and `attachment` to direct browsers how to treat the file.

+## DeleteObjectRequest (object)

++ id: `11e5e4867a6e3d8389020242ac110002`  (string, required) - The unique identifier of the object hex encoded to a string.
++ changeToken: `65eea405306ed436d18b8b1c0b0b2cd3` (string) - A hash of the object's unique identifier and last modification date and time.

 ## GetObjectResponse (object)

 + id: `11e5e4867a6e3d8389020242ac110002`  (string, required) - The unique identifier of the object hex encoded to a string.
 This value can be used for alterations and listing on other RESTful methods.